DanielLeski/ITR-SYNC/README.md

 ### Ideas:
 - Check if the ITR Numbers are the same and then check if the serial numbers are the same in both spots and keep going.
+- Read excel file into a dataframe and then convert it into a csv to use for the comparison script